 Photography entered my life at RISD, an extra course while I was at Brown studying Psychology and Comparative Literature with French.
 The photography courses at the Rhode Island School of Design reinvigorated my artistic side that STEM classes had hidden for a decade.
-And though I worked on locked psychiatric wards while in college, it was the time in the darkroom that I came to love.
+And though I worked on locked psychiatric wards while in college, it was the time in the darkroom that spoke to me.
 I became passionate about the medium, but my academic background stayed with me – psychology taught me to connect with people, to notice things they do or say, and to find a way put them at ease.
-And, Comparative Literature, it’s all about stories – a multi-disciplinary look at a theme.
+And, Comparative Literature?
+It’s all about stories – a multi-disciplinary look at a theme.
 Decades of images later, I tell stories about people.

 Health & wellness – I am as comfortable spending a day with a rare disease patient as I am playing with a runner on a wooded trail.
 For both I start with the person; a lifestyle image to me begins as a portrait.